isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-architecture-and-performance.md

 Each request to the new publishing microservice is executed in an isolated docker container which runs only one publishing request at a time.
 Multiple new containers are automatically created in case new publishing requests are received.
 This single container per request configuration allows the microservice to deliver the best performance to the customers without introducing any security risks.
 These containers are discarded once the publishing is over thus freeing up any used resources.

-All these communications are secured by the Adobe IMS using JWT-based authentication and authorization and are executed over HTTPS.
+All these communications are secured by Adobe IMS using JWT-based authentication and authorization and are executed over HTTPS.

 <img src="assets/architecture.png" alt="projects tab" width=600>